That '80s Show: Development

+Broadcast

-It debuted January 23, 2002, and the final episode aired May 29, 2002.
+That '80s Show debuted January 23, 2002, and the final episode aired May 29, 2002.
 Its regular time slot was on Wednesday nights at 8:00/7:00 Central on the Fox Network.

 Plot

 The show is set in 1984 and revolves around the lives of a group of friends in their 20s living in San Diego, California.
 The show follows the lives of struggling musician Corey Howard and his associates, friends, and family.
 His working (and eventual romantic) relationship with June Tuesday is also a focal point, and becomes the main anchor of the show after a few episodes.
 Later episodes focused on the culture clash between Corey and June's lifestyles.
 Various tidbits of 1980s culture and music are sprinkled in throughout each episode.
 As with That '70s Show, several celebrities from the decade guest starred in several episodes.

 Episodes took place at different locations throughout the day.
 Scenes would take place at Club Berlin, a dance club; Permanent Record, the record store where Corey and June worked; Videx, an office owned by R. T.; and the family home, along with the occasional car trip.

 The theme song is a 15-second snippet of "Eighties" by Killing Joke, with the opening credit sequence (and screens used to transition from scene to scene) consisting of a hand flipping through a row of vinyl records, each with artwork of a cast member's face and name.